 In December 2007, the Foundation approved a non-interest bearing loan of \$20,000,000 to the Clemson University Real Estate Foundation ("CUREF") for investment in land acquisitions and improvements at Clemson University-International Center for Automotive Research.
-The Foundation note is unsecured and is subordinate to CUREF notes payable to TD Bank.
-The loan is not due until the CUREF outstanding bank debt is paid in full.
 This loan was assigned to the Clemson University Land Stewardship Foundation ("CULSF") in December 2012 with the transfer of the underlying asset.